-Since established in 1988, AIDS Research Center (ARC) has been
+Since its established in 1988, AIDS Research Center (ARC) focus has

 objective of ARC is to contribute to the control of HIV infection.

-Review article written by Dr. Yoshimura (Chief, Division 1) was selected to JIC Most cited article of 2017.
+Review article written by Dr. Yoshimura (Chief, Division 1) was selected as the most cited article by JIC in 2017.

 Kazuhisa Yoshimura.
 Current status of HIV/AIDS in the ART era.
 Journal of Infection and Chemotherapy, 23:12-16, 2017.

 >> JIC Most cited article of 2015, 2016 and 2017

 >> Article Page (Open Access)

 GHIT has announced the award for a project for development of a Dengue vaccine by VLP Therapeutics in collaboration with Nagasaki University and NIID.

 This international collaborative project by VLP Therapeutics, Nagasaki University and National Institute of Infectious diseases (NIID), supported by Global Health Innovation Technology [GHIT] Fund, is a pre-clinical study to investigate safety and immunogenicity of a virus-like particle (VLP)-based vaccine against Dengue virus infection.

 >> GHIT press room >> GHIT web site >> VLP Therapeutics web site